Orpheus Beaumont: The Salvus life jacket

 The Beaumonts designed a cotton vest filled with kapok, a buoyant fibre harvested from the kapok tree; they were inspired to use kapok after observing the floatation qualities of its seedpods when they had travelled through the Pacific.
 Kapok's hair-like follicles contain natural oils that repel water, trapping air and providing high buoyancy.
 These lifejackets offered a supporting force 3½ times stronger than cork.
 The body attachments featured buoyant cushions filled with seedless Java kapok and cork, with tubular hems for strings.
 If the upper strings were left loose, a space between the front cushion and the wearer could accommodate a baby or small child.
 A key feature was its ease of use in emergencies.

 The British Board of Trade introduced a new regulation to the effect that, before it could be approved, a life-jacket had to satisfy certain required conditions even if it were put on the wearer back to front, or upside down.
 By April 1919 only five types of life-jackets complied with the conditions, one of which was the New Zealand Salvus.
+Beaumont opened two factories, in London and in Liverpool.
+30,000 life jackets were commissioned and used by the British fleet, the Union Steam Ship Company, and several ferry companies.

 The Salvus was eventually superseded by foam-filled life jackets at the beginning of World War II.